-19. The stakeholders recognize that their pastoral care has limits.
-They do not replace parents or qualified professionals (psychologists, doctors, therapists, health professionals, social workers, lawyers, accountants, etc.).
+19. Ministers recognize that their pastoral care has boundaries.
+They do not substitute parents or qualified professionals (psychologists, doctors, therapists, health professionals, social workers, lawyers, accountants, etc.).
 In addition, they accept the obligation to report cases of abuse or negligence caused by a third party.